GeorgeBarrett/nextjs_portfolio/README.md

 the page that displays individual projects needs some styling

-i have recently changed some repository names and this has affecting some of the links. i will amend this

 ## git

 a solid foundation in git was used thoughout the project